petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-customizing-liferay-dxp/designing-user-interfaces.md

 ## Form Pages

-Currently, Clarity’s distributor application solution uses object layouts for creating entries.
+Currently, Clarity's distributor application solution uses object layouts for creating entries.
 While this display is serviceable for administrative users, they have limited customization options.
 To create forms for end-users, you should leverage Liferay's page builder features, including form fragments.
 These forms can be simple, single step forms or complex multi-step forms.

 ![Build Clarity's multi-step form using display page templates and fragments.](./designing-user-interfaces/images/01.png)